How to cite sources

 Here’s an example of a title with words that should not start with a capital: “Genetic Manipulation of Food Has Some Scientists in the United States Worried”

-Many sources are not in MLA style, so the titles are not following MLA format.
+Many sources are not in MLA style, so the titles do not following MLA format.
 Using capitals which are not capitals in the original is not a violation of the rule that you can’t change what’s in a quote.
 Using quotation marks for titles of short, published works is a different use of quotation marks than for quotes.
 (By the way, you can change a quote in quotation marks by putting brackets [ ] around your changes as previously mentioned.)

 All caps are not used in MLA style except for some abbreviations such as NATO or AIDS.
 When there are all caps in a title, change to upper and lower case as otherwise appropriate

-If an article or page is in a website or newspaper and there is no author specifically named, use the title of the article or page as further described.
+If an article or page is on a website or newspaper and there is no author specifically named, use the title of the article or page as further described.
 The title of a source in a dictionary, encyclopedia, or other reference book is the word you are looking up.
 For example, if you are looking up the word sunspots, the title of the article is “sunspots” or “Sunspots,” however it is written in the source.

 Here is an example of how to use the title to cite the source: